The heat kernel on curvilinear polygonal domains in surfaces: Heat spaces

-This creates a new face, which we call td, for ``time diagonal.''
+Call the new front face td, for ``time diagonal.''
 It intersects both sf and ff, as well as tf, though no other boundary hypersurfaces (in particular none of the hvff, hvlf, or hvrf components, as the intersection of the diagonal with the boundary has already been blown up).
-This produces the double heat space which we call $M_{h}^2$.
+The double heat space is depicted in Figure \ref{fig:dubheatsp}.